Ium101/Wine-Linux-Program-Uninstaller-Z/README.md

-# Wine Linux Uninstaller Z 🗑️🐧
+# Wine Linux Program Uninstaller Z 🗑️🐧

 **The Ultimate Cleaning Tool for Wine on Linux • Made by Ium101**